bbaserdem/NixCats/Readme.md

 Just items to do later once config is stable

 - [ ] Ctrl-y not working as intended; nvim-cmp
+- [ ] Add flash and hydra as plugins
 - [ ] Document workflow in this readme
 - [ ] Make shells to test paq-nvim
 - [ ] Keybinds for aerial, snacks stuff, gitsigns, trouble, conform, obsidian, vimtex, nabla, mini-map, mini